swaits/typst-collection/glossy/src/gloss.typ

 #let __gls(key, modes-modifiers: array, format-term: function, show-term: function, term-links: true, display-text: none) = {
   let possible_modes = ("auto", "both", "short", "long", "description", "supplement")
   // ---------------------------------------------------------------------------
-  // Normalize mode & modifier inputs AND first sanitization
+  // Normalize mode & modifier inputs AND check if the modifiers are valid
   // ---------------------------------------------------------------------------
   let modes-modifiers = modes-modifiers.map(it => {
     if it == "def" or it == "desc" {